 - a.
-Sultan and Sufi in Precolonial India
+Modernity and the Islamic World

 - b.
-Toward a Global History of Love and Sexuality
+The Social & Cultural History of Africa

 - c.
-The US, Europe, and the Middle East
+Sultan and Sufi in Precolonial India

 - d.
-Hist of Bodies, Bodies of Hist: Exploration of Ide
+Toward a Global History of Love and Sexuality

 - e.
-Historical Soundscapes
+Decolonizing History

 - f.
-France and N. Africa from Old Regime Decolonize
+Hist of Bodies, Bodies of Hist: Exploration of Ide

 - g.
-Power, Piety, and Pleasure in Ancient India
+Historical Soundscapes

 - h.
-History and Cognition
+France and N. Africa from Old Regime Decolonize

 - i.
-The Social & Cultural History of Africa
+The US, Europe, and the Middle East

 - j.
-Modernity and the Islamic World
+History and Cognition

 - k.
-Decolonizing History
+Power, Piety, and Pleasure in Ancient India